up42/docs/source/getting-started/first-job-run.rst

 A final note: the used :ref:`Pléiades DIMAP Download <pleiades-download-block>` block is run using the ``order_ids`` parameter.
-This means you can re-use this particular satellite image without any cost again and again!
+This means you can re-use this particular satellite image free of charge indefinitely!
 See the :ref:`Download blocks tutorial<download-blocks-tutorial-spot-pleiades>` to learn how that works.